codycarter1763/DIY-Boombox-and-Restoration/README.md

 </p>

 ## After Development and Experience
-Building off of the experience I gained from my first boombox build, I started incorporating computer aided technology, CNC machining, and audio physics for the highest fidelity audio and consistent quality.
+Building off of the experience I gained from my first boombox build, I started incorporating Autodesk Fusion for CAD, CNC machining, and audio physics with WinISD for the highest fidelity and consistent audio quality.
 After multiple iterations, commissions started to gain traction from people who wanted a fully custom speaker system with aspects not found on the market.
+Notable builds include:
-Notable builds include multiple studio monitor systems for mastering music for a recording studio and band hall, desktop speakers, and portable party speakers.
+- Studio monitor systems for mastering music in a recording studio and band hall
+- Desktop speakers for high-fidelity audio quality
+- Portable boomboxes for parties and outdoor use

 <p align="left">
   <img src="https://github.com/user-attachments/assets/cb164321-e334-4e32-bffc-d568d28da9fc" width="48%" height="48%" alt="Left Image">